hasura/comment-progress/README.md

     name: Comment on commit with some info
     steps:
       - name: Comment on commit
-        uses: hasura/comment-progress@v2.2.0
+        uses: hasura/comment-progress@v2.3.0
         with:
           github-token: ${{ secrets.GITHUB_TOKEN }}
-          repository: 'my-org/my-repo'
+          repository: "my-org/my-repo"
           commit-sha: ${{ github.sha }}
           id: commit-comment
-          message: 'This is a commit comment :D.'
+          message: "This is a commit comment :D."
 ```

 ### Make a comment and append updates to the same comment